 To continue promoting the engineering models of the past and present (and establishing global metrics for assessing progress according to those models) may ignore the long-term outcomes that achievement of those metrics could produce.
 It is known that engineered systems are becoming increasingly complex and integrated, with design criteria for extremes that may well be exceeded.
 And yet, consideration of recovery capacity and recovery duration following failure is generally not explicitly addressed.

 Unfortunately, it is impossible to respond to this dilemma with a prepared tool-box of alternative solutions and standards.
 Once industry codes, regulations, and standards were offered as globally accepted templates for infrastructure development.
 Today, given the diversity of geographically, culturally, and economically unique settings, deep questioning is more appropriate than the immediate application of obvious solutions.
 Because the speed of change is increasing, there is no time to pause and rethink all of our current assumptions and practices.
-And yet, the asymmetrical pace of development in (1) technology, information management, and artificial intelligence, compared to (2) institutional governance and policy development introduce profound vulnerabilities.
+And yet, the asymmetrical pace of development in (1) technology, information management, and artificial intelligence, compared to (2) institutional governance and policy development introduces profound vulnerabilities.
 Explicit consideration of the limitations of technical decision-making in highly complex systems-of-systems, the increased likelihood of extreme events, and the resources and time needed to recover from failure should increasingly inform the adaptation of our current methodologies and practices for the future.